hack4impact-uiuc/ymca/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: ''
+title: ""
-labels: 'feature :star2:'
+labels: "feature :star2:"
-assignees: ''
+assignees: ""
 ---

 **Describe the the feature request**